Easter Island (Rapa

 gave in to the horrors of cannibalism that further destroyed most of

-According to Dr. Douglas James Cottrell, the Maoi were markers for those who lost their lives in "the land of Mu and Og, to Lemuria itself".
+According to deep trance medium Dr. Douglas James Cottrell, the Maoi were markers for those who lost their lives in "the land of Mu and Og, to Lemuria itself".
 (Edgar Cayce mentioned the land "Og" as the ancient land that existed of both ancient Bolivia and Peru; see Cayce Reading 993-1.)
-These stones would float (antigravity technology?) and would be engrained with the prayers of a thousand priests.
-They were positioned facing to the west, were Mu once was.
+These stones would have floated to its place (antigravity technology?) and would be engrained with the prayers of a thousand priests.
+They were positioned facing west, were Mu once was in the Pacific Ocean.
 (Source: "Rev. Douglas James Cottrell PhD examines Easter Island" and a follow up video, both by Rammsteinregeln.)